-Our strategies Our achievements Our focus for the coming years Secure growth opportunities Provided even greater value for customers through price reinvestment of innovation-led productivity gains.
-Continue to reinforce innovation and drive boldness as growth enablers. through entrepreneurial initiative Continued to innovate our product ranges and categories across all businesses providing value and quality to customers.
-Continue to rigorously apply financial disciplines and financial evaluation methodologies.
-Further improved and extended channel and brand reach in our retail portfolio, focusing on store format innovation and the expansion of online offers.
-Increase and encourage collaboration across divisions, where appropriate.
-Grown our customer programs, particularly the flybuys loyalty program and the PowerPass offer at Bunnings.
-Continued to better leverage data, particularly in our retail businesses.
-Maintained our focus on growing new businesses, including Coles Financial Services and natural gas retailing.
+- Provided even greater value for customers through price reinvestment of innovation-led productivity gains. - Continued to innovate our product ranges and categories across all businesses providing value and quality to customers. - Further improved and extended channel and brand reach in our retail portfolio, focusing on store format innovation and the expansion of online offers. - Grown our customer programs, particularly the flybuys loyalty program and the PowerPass offer at Bunnings. - Continued to better leverage data, particularly in our retail businesses. - Maintained our focus on growing new businesses, including Coles Financial Services and natural gas retailing.